 Facebook Groups unlike Pages require you to request to be admitted.
 You have to join and most times this means your request has to be approved.
 So, how do you know if you fit the member requirements of the group?

-The first step is to read the description of the group.
+The first step is to of the group.
 Most times the Admins will state clearly what they expect of potential members.
 If that is still unclear, here are a few things I have found are required and expected by most groups.
 These tips can help you make sure your join request is accepted.

 Show Your Blog